aflin/rampart_docs/source/rampart-main.rst

 Rampart **experimentally** uses the `tree-sitter <https://github.com/tree-sitter/tree-sitter>`_ and the `tree-sitter-javascript <https://github.com/tree-sitter/tree-sitter-javascript>`_ libraries to transpile a limited set of post-ES5 JavaScript.
-The authors of Rampart are indebted to the `tree-sitter contributers <https://github.com/tree-sitter/tree-sitter-javascript/graphs/contributors>`_ for this indispensable library.
+The authors of Rampart are indebted to the `tree-sitter contributors <https://github.com/tree-sitter/tree-sitter-javascript/graphs/contributors>`_ for this indispensable library.

 Tree-sitter License